Pumptown, New Jersey

-Pumptown (also known as Pumptown Corners) is an unincorporated community located within Edison Township in Middlesex County, New Jersey, United States.
+Pumptown (also known as Pumptown Corners) is an unincorporated community located within Edison Township in Middlesex County, in the U.S. state of New Jersey.

 Pumptown is named after a public pump that stood in the middle of the intersection of Park Ave. and Plainfield Rd.

 It is a suburban neighborhood (based on population density), its real estate primarily made up of medium-sized (three- or four-bedroom) to large (four- or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner-occupied.
 Many are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.